centreon/centreon-engine/doc/user/configuration/advanced/distributed_monitoring.rst

 So how exactly is Centreon Engine configured on a distributed server?
 Basically, its just a bare-bones installation.
-You don't need to install the web interface or have notifications sent out from the server, as this will all be handled by the central server.
+You don't need to install the web interface, as this will all be handled by the central server.

 Key configuration changes:

   * Only those services and hosts which are being monitored directly by the distributed server are defined in the :ref:`object configuration file <object_configuration_overview>`.
-  * The distributed server has its :ref:`enable_notifications <main_cfg_opt_notifications>`
-    directive set to 0.
-This will prevent any notifications from being sent out by the server.
   * The distributed server is configured to :ref:`obsess over services <main_cfg_opt_obsess_over_services>`.
   * The distributed server has an